oppia/creator-documentation/docs/creators/plan-lesson-content.rst

 Plan Lesson Content
 ===================

-Before jumping into the editor, taking the time to plan your content ensures a logical structure that is easy to follow and keeps learners engaged.
+Before using the editor, plan your content for a clear, logical structure that engages learners.

 **In this article, you will learn how to:**